-This project demonstrates how to draw objects with sprite sheet elements by defining appropriate abstractions and classes.
+>>HEREThis project demonstrates how to draw objects with sprite sheet elements by defining appropriate abstractions and classes.
 You can see an example of this project running in Figure 5-9.
 The source code to this project is defined in the chapter5/5.2.sprite_shaders folder.